Ygayathri03/SQL/README.md

 SELECT title FROM movies WHERE title LIKE "WALL-_"
 ```
 ## FILTERING AND SORTING QUERY RESULTS
---> DISTINCT => discaring rows that have a duplicate column values
+--> DISTINCT => discarding rows that have a duplicate column values

+Syntax :

+SELECT DISTINCT column1,column2,....

+FROM table

+WHERE condition(s);

+--> Discard duplicates based on specific columns using grouping and the GROUP BY clause.
+--> SQL provides a way to sort your results by a given column in ascending or descending order using the ORDER BY clause.
+Syntax :

+SELECT column1,column2,....

+FROM table

+WHERE condition(s)

+ORDER BY column ASC/DESC;
+--> The LIMIT will reduce the number of rows to return, and the optional
+--> OFFSET will specify where to begin counting the number rows from

+SELECT column1,column2,....

+FROM mytable

+WHERE condition(s)

+ORDER BY column ASC/DESC

+LIMIT num_limit OFFSET num_offset;